 To Improve Milk Quality for Fresh Cows (Do not use in dry cows)

-The same amazing PhytoMast™ formula, only with cinnamon bark oil instead of wintergreen.
+The same amazing PhytoMast™ formula, including cinnamon bark oil.

 PhytoMast™ CBO Fresh Cleanse For Healthy Teats and Udders

 12 tubes / box with alcohol pads.

 PhytoMast™ is the most scientifically tested natural treatment for dairy cows in the world.